nicklutsko/nicklutsko.github.io/_posts/2018-07-19-Confidence-Heatwaves.md

 ---
 layout: post
-title: "Why Are We So Confident Heatwaves Have Been Influenced By Human Activities?"
+title: "Why Are We So Confident Heatwaves Have Been Influenced By Humans?"
 date: 2018-07-19
 ---